Wrong Turn 3: Left for Dead

-Wrong Turn 3: Left for Dead is a 2009 American slasher film directed by Declan O'Brien, written by Connor James Delaney, and starring Tom Frederic, Janet Montgomery, and Tamer Hassan.
+Wrong Turn 3: Left for Dead is a 2009 slasher film directed by Declan O'Brien, written by Connor James Delaney, and starring Tom Frederic, Janet Montgomery, and Tamer Hassan.
 An international co-production between Summit Entertainment from the United States and Constantin Film from Germany, it is a sequel to Wrong Turn 2: Dead End (2007) and the third installment in the Wrong Turn film series, it follows a group of convicts' transfer bus crashes in the West Virginia woods, as they and a corrections officer encounter a young woman fleeing cannibalistic hillbillies who murdered her friends.

 Wrong Turn 3: Left for Dead was released on October 20, 2009, by 20th Century Fox Home Entertainment.
 The film was panned by critics, and had grossed $5.9 million in home sales.
 It was followed by a prequel, Wrong Turn 4: Bloody Beginnings (2011).